-- 1) Collect first aid kit(s) and emergency lanyard and carry details of any students with medical needs. - 2) Collect or send children for asthma inhalers and any other necessary medication. - 3) Brief supervising adults and ask them to sign risk assessment. - 4) Make sure supervising adults have a group list as required. - 5) Ensure that at least one supervising adult (preferably the group leader) is contactable by mobile phone and that the school office has the number. - 6) Make sure the school office know which pupils are on the trip. - 7) Count pupils before you leave school or venue and at regular intervals during the day. - 8) Mobile phone(s) should be switched on during the entire visit, including outward and homeward journeys.
+- 1) Collect first aid kit(s) and emergency lanyard and carry details of any students with medical needs. - 2) Collect or send children for asthma inhalers and any other necessary medication. - 3) Brief supervising adults and ask them to sign risk assessment. - 4) Make sure supervising adults have a group list as required. - 5) Ensure that at least one supervising adult (preferably the group leader) is contactable by mobile phone and that the school office has the number. - 6) Make sure the school office know which pupils are on the trip and has emergency contact details for them. - 7) Count pupils before you leave school or venue and at regular intervals during the day. - Mobile phone(s) should be switched on during the entire visit, including outward and homeward journeys.